AliAHZanjani/REMD/README.md

 ## Inputs

-Variables which might need to be changed for different systems are set to standard values in pep.py, then passes as arguments to peptide1.
+Variables which might need to be changed for different systems are set to standard values in pep.py, then passed as arguments to peptide1.
 Some effort was expended in finding a good set of lambda values; boundary conditions (size of the spherical confinement) however is a fairly arbitrary choice.
-Work out the effective concentration that you want to simulate at, but beware that at low concentrations there is no acceleration of diffusion-driven sampling, so the code will not perform especially fast.
+Work out the effective concentration that you want to simulate at, but beware that there is no acceleration of diffusion-driven sampling, so at low concentrations the code will spend a lot of time waiting for peptides to bump into eachother.

 ### Restraint strength parameter lambda